Angélique Kidjo: Memoir: Spirit Rising, My Life, My Music

-With Rachel Wenrick, Kidjo has written a memoir entitled Spirit Rising.
+Kidjo wrote a memoir with Rachel Wenrick titled Spirit Rising.
 It was published by HarperCollins on January 7, 2014.
 Desmond Tutu wrote the preface and Alicia Keys the foreword.
 On the back cover, Bill Clinton is quoted as saying: "The only thing bigger than Angélique Kidjo's voice is her heart.
 In this evocative memoir, Kidjo chronicles an inspiring life of music and activism, and raises a passionate call for freedom, dignity, and the rights of people everywhere."

 Collaboration with Philip Glass: IFÉ

 January 17, 2014, saw the premiere of IFÉ: Three Yoruba songs for Angelique Kidjo and the Orchestre Philharmonique Du Luxembourg conducted by Jonathan Stockhammer at the Philharmonie hall in Luxembourg.
 Philip Glass wrote the orchestral music based on three creation poems in Yoruba sung by Kidjo.
 In the program notes, Philip Glass says: "Angelique, together we have built a bridge that no one has walked on before."
 The piece made its American premiere with the San Francisco Symphony to a sold-out crowd in the Louise M. Davies Symphony Hall on July 10, 2015.